Christianivh/udacity-MLND/capstone/project_report.md

 #### Metrics
 Two scores are used to evaluate the algorithms, accuracy and loss function.

-The main reason we use accuracy is that we are mostly intersted in the correctness of prediction, rather than the precision, recall, or more complicated F1 score.
+The main reason we use accuracy is that we are mostly interested in the correctness of prediction, rather than the precision, recall, or more complicated F1 score.
 Moreover, this is also the most common choice of large image datasets challenges such as MNIST and ImageNet [8], which will make it easier for comparison.
 Error rate is also popular, but we consider it equivalent to accuracy since their summation is always 1.
 Finally, the accuracy can be easily integrated into Caffe at the top layer.
 Because of these reasons, accuracy is choosen as one of the metrics.
 It is defined by number of true positives divided by total number of testing samples.

 $$Accuracy = \frac{N_{true\ positive}}{N_{test\ samples}}$$

-Softmax loss is used in the top layer of CNN, for the convinience of its probaility intepretation, namely, the category with highest probability should be the predicted label.
+Softmax loss is used in the top layer of CNN, for the convenience of its probability interpretation, namely, the category with highest probability should be the predicted label.
 It will enable us to better understand the prediction process of the classifier than using SVM loss or sigmoid loss.

-The Softmax function is the generalization of binary Logistric function to multiple classes, it gives normalized class probabilities and can be intepreted as the probabilities of each label given the image and weights.
+The Softmax function is the generalization of binary Logistric function to multiple classes, it gives normalized class probabilities and can be interpreted as the probabilities of each label given the image and weights.
 Softmax function takes a vector of arbitrary real-valued scores in $z$ and squashes it to a vector of values between zero and one that sum to one.
 $$ f_j(z) = \frac{e^{z_j}} {\sum_k e^{z_k}} $$

 The full loss for the dataset is the mean of $L_i$ over all training examples together with a regularization term.